LAL-project/treebank-parser/README.md

 	                        Chunks a syntactic dependency tree using the specified algorithm.
 This is applied only to those sentences that have not been discarded.

+#### Head-Vector parameter documentation

+All the parameters accepted by the Head-Vector format parser can be queried using the `Head-Vector --help` parameter.
+The output is the following:

+	usage: main.py Head-Vector [-h] [--DiscardSentencesShorter length_in_words]
+	                           [--DiscardSentencesLonger length_in_words]
+	                           [--ChunkSyntacticDependencyTree {Anderson,Macutek}]

+	The parser of a head vector-formatted file.
+This command has special mandatory and optional parameters.
+	These are listed below.

+	optional arguments:
+	  -h, --help            show this help message and exit --DiscardSentencesShorter length_in_words
+	                        Discard sentences whose length (in words) is less than or equal to (<=) a given length.
+This is applied *after* removing punctuation marks and/or function words.
+	  --DiscardSentencesLonger length_in_words
+	                        Discard sentences whose length (in words) is greater than or equal to (>=) a given length.
+This is applied *after* removing punctuation marks and/or function words.
+	  --ChunkSyntacticDependencyTree {Anderson,Macutek}
+	                        Chunks a syntactic dependency tree using the specified algorithm.
+This is applied only to those sentences that have not been discarded.